What is TPD Insurance?

 The NDIS provides any Australian under 65 with reasonable support to live their lives.
 You must have a permanent disability and be a permanent Australian resident to qualify for the scheme.
 It’s a wonderful program, but it may not cover all your expenses and needs.
 It’s in this circumstance that TPD becomes an attractive option.

 What if I qualify for workers compensation?

 No problem, you can file a worker’s compensation claim.
-Your insurance is not conditional on you only receiving compensation from only one institution.
+Your insurance is not conditional on you only receiving compensation from one institution.
 However, the benefit you receive from your insurer is impacted by workers compensation claims.